 This condition takes shape in a variety of ways, leaving doctors to determine a proper course of action for spine conditions present in an abnormal spine.
 Some of the different types include:

 This condition is most easily seen via MRI or physical examination by one of our expert physicians.
 Characterized by its common “S” or “C” shaped formation of the spine, most of the clues are visual and a physician should be able to provide a fast, accurate diagnosis.

-Treatment of scoliosis is very dependent on the severity of the condition or conditions surrounding it.
-Many times, scoliosis paves the way for additional spine conditions like spinal stenosis, where the passageways in the spine that the nerves traverse are narrowed, creating pinched nerves and radiculopathy.
+Treatment is very dependent on the severity of the condition or conditions surrounding it.
+Many times, this condition paves the way for additional spine conditions like spinal stenosis, where the passageways in the spine that the nerves traverse are narrowed, creating pinched nerves and radiculopathy.
 In most cases, pressure in the spine can be alleviated, allowing nerves to flow freely.
 Though the presence of scoliosis may not be completely cured, most conditions as a result of scoliosis are treatable at the Deuk Spine Institute.

 Are you or a loved one experiencing back pain or other symptoms?
 Deuk Spine Institute is always accepting new patient inquiries.
 To learn more about your condition and treatment options, contact us or give us a call at 1-800-FIX-MY-BACK.